 This Spotlight collection offers the chance to sample music festival options from years gone by, as campers descend on fields from Swanson to Ngaruawahia in TV specials about classic Kiwi festivals Redwood, Nambassa, Sweetwaters (1980 and 1999) and the Big Day Out (1999).
 The music includes Split Enz, Elvis Costello, Korn and Courtney Love.
 Plus bonus yodelling and yoga.
 Check out the "punters, munters, sights and sounds".

-It was the summer of 1970, six months after Woodstock, and local media had hyped this Phil Warren-promoted two-day music festival as NZ’s version.
-Despite promises of revolution it was more low key with 1500 music fans bussing out to the Swanson holiday park for, as MC Peter Sinclair introduced it, “36 hours of non stop top pops of New Zealand’s top bands”, from psych-rock to gospel.
-The international star was sometime Bee Gee Robin Gibb, whose high pitch was infamously welcomed with a pitched tomato.
-This festival was filmed for TV by the NZBC.
+It was the summer of 1970, six months after Woodstock; local media hyped this Phil Warren-promoted two-day music festival as New Zealand’s version.
+Despite promises of revolution, it was more low-key with 1500 music fans bussing out to the Swanson holiday park for — as MC Peter Sinclair introduced it — “36 hours of non stop top pops of New Zealand’s top bands”, from psych-rock to gospel.
+The big star was sometime Bee Gee Robin Gibb, whose high pitch was infamously welcomed with a thrown tomato.
+This footage was captured for TV by the NZ Broadcasting Corporation.

 The three day Nambassa Festival, held on a Waihi farm in 1979, is the subject of this documentary.
 Attended by 60,000 people, it represented a high tide mark in Aotearoa for the Woodstock vision of a music festival as a counterculture celebration of music, crafts, alternative lifestyles and all things hippy.
 Performers include a frenzied Split Enz, The Plague (wearing paint), Limbs dancers, a yodelling John Hore-Grenell and prog rockers Schtung.
 The only downers are overzealous policing, and weather which discourages too much communing with nature after the first day.